Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Parameter estimation results

 To investigate the impact of finite-resolution on PE, we first injected four different resolutions of $q = 1$ gravitational waveforms (refer to Table \ref{tab:param} for all injected parameters) at a range of SNRs.
 Instead of directly selecting SNR values, we first selected eight different resolutions and then found the corresponding critical SNR using Eq.~\eqref{eqn:criteria}.
 Going forward, when referring to critical SNR and resolution, we mean the SNR and resolution values at which the inequality transitions to equality.
 The choice for resolution levels was made strategically such that for the first four SNR values, two would correspond to cases where $M/80$ waveform is predicted to be indistinguishable from true signal and two to cases where it is predicted to be distinguishable from true signal.
 We applied the same approach for $M/120$ to select the remaining four SNR values.
 The selected resolutions and corresponding critical SNRs are given in the first two columns of Table~\ref{tab:q1_H1_bias}.
 Subsequently, we analyzed and compared the resulting posterior distributions after recovery with the hybridized NR surrogate waveform model \NRSur \cite{PhysRevD.99.064045} using all available $\ell\leq4$ modes, and the {\tt RIFT} PE code, quantifying the impact of truncation errors as a function of SNR.

 It has been shown that waveforms involving significant contributions from higher modes \cite{PhysRevD.104.044037}, require a higher resolution to satisfy accuracy requirements in comparison to waveforms that lack significant contributions from higher modes.
 As such we also injected the same $q =1$ NR waveforms but at $\iota = \pi/6$.
 At this inclination, the detected GW is shaped not just by the modes observed at $\iota=0$ but also by $(2, -2)$ and $(4, 4)$.
-To quantify the impact of truncation erros as a function of SNR, the SNR selection was done the same way as for the face-on case.
+To quantify the impact of truncation errors as a function of SNR, the SNR selection was done the same way as for the face-on case.
 For both of these cases, we use $M_\text{tot} = 100 M_\odot$ to ensure the majority of the injected waveform falls in band.

 We also extended our study to include $q=1/3$ waveform injections which were generated at $M_\text{tot} = 150 M_\odot$ and $\iota=0$.
 We adjusted our SNR selection approach slightly, opting for six SNRs instead of eight.
 This selection involved choosing six resolution levels in such a way that, for the first three levels, two corresponded to scenarios where $M/100$ is predicted to be indistinguishable, and one where it is predicted to be distinguishable.
 We applied the same methodology to determine the next three SNRs, this time focusing on $M/120$.
-Since the $q=1/3$ injections were generated at a different total mass, to ensure the injected waveform starts in band, a direct comparison between the results of $q = 1$ and $q = 1/3$ injections is unfeasible.
+Since the $q=1/3$ injections were generated at a different total mass, to ensure the injected waveform starts in band, it would be unreasonable to directly compare the results of $q = 1$ and $q = 1/3$ injections.
 To enable a direct comparison, the same total mass must be injected for both $q = 1$ and $q = 1/3$ cases.
-In such a comparison, we would expect that in the $q = 1/3$ case, the same resolution introduces a significantly higher parameter bias at the same SNR than in the $q = 1$ case.
+In such a comparison, we would expect that in the $q = 1/3$ case, the same resolution introduces a significantly higher parameter bias than in the $q = 1$ case, at a given SNR.
 To emphasize this point, we injected a set of $q=1$ waveforms at $M_\text{tot} = 150 M_\odot$, detailed in Sec.~\ref{ssec:q3}.